 A type of mortgage loan where payments start out low and increase with time.
 This type of loan is good for people who expect their income to increase over time.

-The legal term for a buyer in mortgage loan paperwork.
+The legal term for a buyer in the mortgage loan paperwork.

 Insurance that pays to repair a property in the case of damage from fire, ice, floods, storms, acts of vandalism, and more.
 This type of insurance is usually required by your mortgage lender and can be included in your homeowner’s insurance policy.